-The choice of a research group is the most important decision a student will make in your first semester of graduate school.
+The choice of a research group is the most important decision you will make in your first semester of graduate school.
 Get an early start on thinking about which groups you might want to join.
 Collect information from a wide variety of sources including the faculty, the graduate students, publications, websites, and faculty talks during Orientation.
 Carry out rotations in, and attend the meetings of, the groups in which you are most interested.

 Students are required to carry out three rotations and are encouraged to interact with 5-10 different faculty members before making their decision.
-As the student narrow down their choice of groups, be sure to discuss with the faculty members whether they are taking students onto the projects in which you are interested.
+As the student narrows down their choice of groups, be sure to discuss with the faculty members whether they are taking students onto the projects in which you are interested.